-That’s when a little light bulb lit up in my head!!
+That’s when a little light bulb lit up in my head!

 Fusing the plastic, to make a thicker reusable plastic takes a bit of practice.
 I placed several layers of plastic between two parchment paper sheets and ran a moderately hot iron over them.
 Make sure that the iron isn’t too hot or you will shrink the plastic instead of fusing it.
-It’s a good idea to keep your iron moving over the paper and plastic sandwich, too, so as not to shrink the plastic more in one area, leaving you with an uneven sheet of plastic.
+It’s a good idea to keep your iron in constant motion too, so as not to shrink the plastic more in one area, leaving you with an uneven sheet of plastic.
 Keep checking on the plastic to see if it is fusing together, and keep ironing until it is fused.

 Once you have some plastic “fabric” to work with, decide on your design.

 There were a few different sandwich wrap ideas that I liked.
 I liked the round ones, which reminded me of the round changing pad that I made for my son (a future post idea?).
 I didn’t want to waste so much fabric, though.
 I felt the same way about some of the odd-shaped wraps.
-In the end, I decided to make a square wrap, but then cut of the corners to make it a bit neater when wrapping.
+In the end, I decided to make a square wrap, but then cut off the corners to make it a bit neater when wrapping.

 I found out the hard way that it was much easier to sew them together with the plastic layer on the bottom.
 This kept it from puckering up and kept the pieces more evenly together than sewing with the plastic on top.

-Let me say that again: Sew plastic side down for smooth sewing
+Let me say that again: Sew plastic side down for smooth sewing!

 I chose my serger for the easiest way of getting my fabric together with the plastic, without worrying about finishing seams.
 If you don’t have a serger, you’ll want to make a similar design, but hemming the edges.

 Why are these homemade sandwich wraps so great?